Flagsmith/flagsmith-docs/docs/advanced-use/ab-testing.md

 are losing out on potential customers that would like to pay with Paypal.
 We're going to test whether adding Paypal to the payment options increases our checkout rate.

-We have a lot of users on our platform, so we dont want to run this test against our entire user-base.
+We have a lot of users on our platform, so we don't want to run this test against our entire user-base.
 We want 90% of our users to be excluded from the test.
 Then for our test, 5% of our users will see the new Paypal button, and the remaining 5% will not see it.
 So we will have 3 buckets: